 The minister is responsible for monitoring their time to ensure an appropriate balance of work and time off.

 It is expected that the Minister will have, at a minimum, one day per week free of all Congregational responsibilities and one additional day devoted to study and writing wherein the Minister will be available only for emergencies.
+The Minister will let the Board and Congregation know which days are available for work and meetings, barring unforeseen events that may cause schedule changes.

 4.2 Availability for Appointments: The Minister will be available for appointments and will inform the Congregation of the way to schedule them.